Christianity in Thailand: Protestantism

 There are several Protestant umbrella organizations.
-The oldest of them is Church of Christ in Thailand (CCT) formed in the mid-1930s.
+The oldest of them is Church of Christ in Thailand (CCT) formed in 1934.
 It consists of Thai, Chinese, Korean, and English-speaking congregations.
 It is a member of the World Council of Churches and has about 60,000 members.
 One of the largest Protestant associations is the Evangelical Fellowship of Thailand.
 Baptists and Seventh-day Adventists are recognized by local authorities as separate Protestant denominations and organized under the same umbrella group.
 In 2006, the Gospel Church Foundation of Thailand, also known as the TCMA (Thai Christian and Missionary Alliance) was part of the worldwide body of the Christian and Missionary Alliance.

 Among the other Protestant groups represented in Thailand are Lutherans, Adventists, Methodists, Pentecostal and Charismatic Christians, and the Anglican Church in Thailand, which is a deanery of the Diocese of Singapore, itself part of the larger Church of the Province of Southeast Asia.
 There is a recent increase of evangelical Christian ministries operating throughout the country.
 There are many foreign missionaries and residents who are establishing churches and prayer groups throughout Thailand.
 One of the largest, Youth with a Mission, currently has over 200 full-time foreign staff and over 100 Thai staff, ministering in 20 locations.
 Another evangelistic missionary organization, OMF International, has an outreach to place Christian teachers in the kingdom's schools.
 There is currently only one openly LGBT affirming church in Thailand, All Saints Chiang Mai, located in the northern province of Chiang Mai.